Introduction

 Broader Ethical Considerations

-Ethical considerations related to IVF extend beyond the procedure’s acceptability.
-They encompass aspects such as the validity of consent, parental motivation, the implications of preimplantation genetic diagnosis (PGD), social egg freezing, commercialization, public funding, and the prioritization of IVF treatments (ASRM, 2023; Hastings Center Report, 2023).
+Ethical considerations related to IVF extend beyond the procedure’s general acceptability.
+They encompass issues such as informed consent, parental intent, genetic screening, and accessibility.
+Informed consent must be obtained thoroughly, ensuring that individuals understand the medical, emotional, and moral implications, especially in cases involving embryo freezing, disposal, or donation.
+Other ethical concerns include the validity of consent, parental motivations, the implications of preimplantation genetic testing (PGT), social egg freezing, commercialization, public funding, and the prioritization of IVF treatments (ASRM, 2023; Hastings Center Report, 2023).

 Defining Personhood